vogelino/charlottestuby.com/content/stubyAndFischer.md

         startY: 16
         endX: 7
         endY: 19
+  - projectTitle: Léman
+    projectDescription: >-

+      Léman is a capsule jewelry collection composed of a necklace and a pair of earrings, both shaped after the contours of Lake Léman — the body of water along which both artists grew up.
+Sculpted in recycled silver using the lost-wax technique, the pieces trace the lake’s sinuous form, their edges cut with a saw reminiscent of the surrounding mountain facades plunging into its depths.

+      The mirror-polished surfaces reflect light like the lake itself, creating a dialogue between landscape and ornament, nature and craftsmanship.
+Minimal yet sculptural, each piece embodies a shared sense of origin and material sensitivity, transforming a familiar horizon into wearable memory.

+      Pictures by Simon Loiseau
+    textStartX: 0
+    textStartY: 1
+    textEndX: 3
+    textEndY: 4
+    projetImages:
+      - projectImage: /img/susannecharlottebijoux1.jpg
+        startX: 4
+        startY: 1
+        endX: 7
+        endY: 5
+      - projectImage: /img/susannecharlottebijoux2.jpg
+        startX: 0
+        startY: 5
+        endX: 8
+        endY: 10
   - projectDescription: >-
       From quilting to embroidery, clothing to works of art, this exhibition by six hands is a joyful exploration of textile techniques taking the viewer